Balde among the goals as Monaco outclass Amiens | Goal.com

 The 24-year-old joined Wissam Ben Yedder and Guillermo Maripan on the scoresheet as the Red and Whites scored three goals within six minutes.

-The Senegalese winger has now scored three goals in 12 Ligue 1 games this campaign.
+The Senegalese winger has now scored three goals in 12 Ligue 1 games in this campaign.

 The victory propelled Monaco to ninth in the Ligue 1 log with 24 points after 16 matches.
 Their next league game is against Angers on December 14.